-Annual Fund 2016-2017
+Annual Fund 2017-18

-MEET GSL’S ANNUAL FUND CHAIRS FOR 2016-2017
+Meet GSL’S ANNUAL FUND CHAIRS FOR 2017-18

 - The Annual Fund is the single, largest fundraiser of the school year.
 (The Parents’ Association’s Anchor Auction is the second-largest money maker.)

 - GSL is a not-for-profit business.
-Our mission is education.
 By design, high-quality schools are labor-intensive and people-oriented.
 Where a for-profit company might consolidate employee duties and resources to save money, combining classrooms and reducing staff would not benefit our students.
 Teachers are our most important asset, yet most of them earn less than their public school peers.
 They choose to work at GSL because they value its commitment to children.
-The majority of your donations help us to recruit and retain these highly-qualified instructors, to pay for their advanced education and training, and to purchase classroom technologies and enhancements.
+The majority of your donations help us to recruit and retain these highly-qualified instructors, to pay for their advanced education and training, and to purchase classroom technologies and campus enhancements.
 In other words, your contributions have a direct impact on the quality of each child’s experience while on campus.